nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Clean up the current system data

-The new supplier (target) (providing the new clinical system) or Commissioning Support Unit (CSU) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).
+The new supplier (target) (providing the new clinical system) or GP IT delivery partner (such as a Commissioning Support Unit) can advise the Practice on any common/known data issues when migrating to the new system (these may vary from system to system).

 Rectifying the data early and before the [Initial data production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.